Arackulele/GrimoraMod/README.md

 ## Known Issues

+### Activated abilities no longer work

+- The primary cause of this is whenever another ability gets added to the card.
+The bug lies in the `Activated Ability Fix` mod, but I'm not sure where.

 ### A card with Area of Effect Strike, Tri Strike, and Sniper sigils only allows 3 attacks

 - Believe it or not, this is how the vanilla game code for the `Sniper` ability is handled.
 It doesn't base it off how many attacks you're doing, it hard codes to either 2 for `Split Strike` or 3 for `Tri Strike`.